Among America’s front-line nonprofits, the Giving Kitchen offers transparency and accountability to our donors and stakeholders.

 Financial Overview: Where We Get Our Money

-To help ensure its own sustainability, The Giving Kitchen has a unique hybrid structure as a nonprofit with a for-profit subsidiary.
-The for-profit subsidiary is Staplehouse — a casual fine-dining restaurant in Atlanta’s Old Fourth Ward with Chef Ryan Smith (formerly of Empire State South) at the helm.
-100% of Staplehouse’s net profits will be channeled back to its nonprofit parent, as an ongoing stream of support.
+To help ensure its own sustainability, the Giving Kitchen has a unique hybrid structure as a nonprofit with a for-profit subsidiary.
+The for-profit subsidiary is Staplehouse--a casual fine-dining restaurant in Atlanta’s Old Fourth Ward with Chef Ryan Smith (formerly of Empire State South) at the helm.
+One hundred of Staplehouse’s net profits are channeled back to GK as an ongoing stream of support.

 • Restaurants and their employees